BardofSprites/BardofSprites/README.md

 - 👋 Hi, I’m @BardofSprites
-- 👀 I’m interested in programming and Linux ricing
+- 👀 I’m interested in game design, programming, and video games.
-- 🌱 I’m currently learning how to use Linux
+- 🌱 I’m currently trying to find something to work on.
 - 💞️ I’m looking to collaborate on whatever I can.
-- 📫 How to reach me BardMan#0001
+- 📫 How to reach me: BardMan#0001

 <!---
 BardofSprites/BardofSprites is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.